Illinois Compiled Statutes

 Identification and numbering of consumer - deposit account.

-the face of each check, draft, or order.
 For all consumer-deposit accounts

 opened after January 1, 1982, all new checks, drafts, or orders drawn on